 The 1More Stylish reviewed well in the Digital Trends office.
 They feature a bass profile that’s punchy but not overpowering, and the well-balanced notes across the rest of the spectrum make them perfect for those with eclectic tastes.
 Bluetooth AptX helps them pass those subtle details through the air with ear-pleasing clarity, something that far too many earbuds pass on.

-A single charge will have you rocking for just over six hours, and the included charging case bumps that potential up to 24 hours before you’ll have to thirst for juice.
+With the 1More Stylish, a single charge will have you rocking for just over six hours.
+The included charging case even bumps that potential up to 24 hours before you’ll have to thirst for juice.
 You’ll skip through tracks with the included multi-functional button, though it’s hard to forgive the lack of dedicated volume controls.
 Everything sits inside a water-resistant chassis with a metallic coating that justifies its namesake, all for a mere $100.

 It’s about time Google made a pair of earbuds to rival the AirPods.
 After not quite hitting the mark with the original Pixel Buds, Google introduced a new-and-improved pair with better sound, a comfier fit, and the kind of device integration iPhone users have grown accustomed to with their AirPods.